 - Sweetener: I added maple syrup, but agave nectar or brown syrup would work too.
 I think any granulated sugar would work as well.

 - Vanilla extract: adds such an amazing flavor to this creamy pudding, try not to omit it.
-If you end up using a flavored milk, then you might want to taste the pudding before adding vanilla.
+If you end up using flavored milk, then you might want to taste the pudding before adding vanilla.

 - Cinnamon (optional): you don't have to add it, but I love cinnamon when making a warm pudding.
 It adds so much more warming vibe to my treat! 🙂

-How to make it
+🍽 How to make warm chia seed pudding

+Step 1: In a small saucepan, whisk together the chia seeds and plant milk until combined.
+You want to break up the clumps of seeds as much as you can.
 Then, warm up on medium-low heat while whisking often.
 Keep on a low simmer for 3-5 minutes or until thickened to your liking, then remove from the heat.

-Helpful tips
+💡 Helpful tips

 - This pudding thickens more as it rests.
 So, depending on your taste and also how quickly you eat it after it has simmered, then you might need to loosen up the consistency with more milk.